 Book a Family Photo Shoot

 Whenever we travel, we almost always book a family photo shoot with Flytographer.
-They are super easy, affordable, AND guarantee that I’ll be in some photos.
-You can get $25 off if you book through this link or use the code HAWAIITRAVEL.
+They are super easy and affordable AND guarantee that I’ll be in some photos.
+You can get $25 off if you book through this link.

 I admit, I felt like a hot mess mom when I arrived with my two boys.
-She put me at ease right away (even handing me a cloth to clean my glasses) and helped keep an eye on the kids as we walked all over downtown Victoria, stopping quickly to snap a few pics.
+She put me at ease immediately (even handing me a cloth to clean my glasses) and helped keep an eye on the kids as we walked all over downtown Victoria, stopping quickly to snap a few pics.

 She knew exactly where to go and how to get the boys to crack a smile.